MicrosoftDocs/customer-insights/ci-docs/journeys/followup-after-event-outbound.md

 ---
-title: Evaluate your event and follow up with attendees
+title: Evaluate your event and follow up with attendees in outbound marketing
-description: Learn what you can do to optimize the benefits gained from your event by collecting feedback, analyzing attendance data, and handing leads off to sales from Dynamics 365 Customer Insights - Journeys. ms.date: 08/18/2023 ms.topic: article
+description: Learn what you can do to optimize the benefits gained from your event by collecting feedback, analyzing attendance data, and handing leads off to sales from outbound marketing. ms.date: 08/18/2023 ms.topic: article
 author: alfergus